Energy

 Exploration & Production

-Our traditional E&P portfolio is actively managed to deliver resilient cash flows, and our gas projects underscore the importance of gas as a bridge fuel.
+Our E&P portfolio is actively managed to deliver resilient cash flows, and our gas projects support our ambition to become a leading producer of gas for our European core markets.

 • Neptun Deep, Romania